 The Coastal Georgia Botanical Gardens in Savannah is home to 16 different gardens and plant collections, ranging from hardy palms and Chinese pistachio trees, to bearded irises and exotic camellias.
 Just 19 miles from the coast of the Atlantic Ocean, this location is home to the historical bamboo garden first planted more than 100 years ago.
 The Coastal Georgia Botanical Gardens also features a 50,000-gallon water garden, centered around a 9-foot cascading waterfall, populated with aquatic plants and stunning water lilies.
 One of the garden’s newest areas, the Shade Garden, rests near the shores of freshwater lakes where loblolly pines, ferns and Glenn Dale azalea sprout up from the ground.

-The Fred Hamilton Rhododendron Garden in the North Georgia Mountains of Hiawassee is the area’s best kept secret.
+The Hamilton Gardens at Lake Chatuge in the North Georgia Mountains of Hiawassee is the area’s best kept secret.
 The 3,000-plant collection includes the largest rhododendron collection in the state of Georgia and the only domestic yellow azalea known to exist.
 The mile-long trail loops lead visitors through a maze of natural beauty in a peaceful oasis filled with cherry trees, dogwoods, lady slippers and tulip magnolias.
 Among the lush plant variety, Lake Chatuge serves as the perfect backdrop.
 Guests are welcome to attend several different events throughout the year, including a fall festival, and during the spring, they can purchase flowers from a variety of rhododendrons, azaleas and other plants from the garden.

 5. Garden of the Coastal Plain